 value to 64 to allow up to 16 instructions was a more reasonable

 value that found better, yet more complicated gadgets.
-I also
+I also found

-prevent max_block_size from being overridden.
-The
+max_block_size from being overridden.
+The only

-but that's fine since you only have to search once.
+that's fine since you only have to search once.

-In the end, for both architectures, angrop was
+In the end, for both architectures, angrop was able

-able to successfully generate a ROP chains to pop a shell.
+to successfully generate a ROP chains to pop a shell.

 Here's the generated x86-64 ROP chain: